jnackmclain/xextoolgui/README.md

 * Open a terminal window in the location containing the script
 * `python xextoolgui.py`

+# Features

+* Single file, or directory mode for batch operations
+* `Patch for BadUpdate` preset for correct retail flags applied automatically
+* .xexp patching via selection or automatically. just place `default.xexp` next to `default.xex` in directory mode
+* auto backs up original .xex files to .xex_backup when in batch mode

 # About

 * This is very basic, intended just to make things a little less tedious